raveious/DnD-character-sheets/_characters/thia_galanodel.md

 Any attack roll against an affected creature or object has advantage if the attacker can see it, and the affected creature or object can't benefit from being invisible.

-> This spell was aquired through the Magic Initiate feat, and can only cast it at its lowest level.
+> This spell was acquired through the Magic Initiate feat, and can only cast it at its lowest level.
 Once you cast it, you must finish a long rest before you can cast it again.

 ### Cure Wounds
 *1st-level evocation*